datalad-handbook/book/docs/basics/101-115-symlinks.rst

 You might have noticed already that an ``ls -l`` or ``tree`` command in your dataset shows small arrows and quite cryptic paths following each non-text file.
 Maybe your shell also displays these files in a different color than text files when listing them.
-We'll take a look together, using the ``books/`` directory as an example:
+We'll take a look together, using the ``books/`` directory as an example.
+Also check the :windows-wit:`on directory appearance <ww-directories>` for comparison:

 .. index::
    pair: no symlinks; on Windows
    pair: tree; terminal command
 .. windows-wit:: Dataset directories look different on Windows
+   :name: ww-directories
+   :float: tb

    .. include:: topic/tree-symlinks.rst